hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/Symmetric-Encryption/AES.md

 In a similar manner, `InvCipher` calls `InvSubBytes`, `InvShiftRows`, `InvMixColumns` and `AddRoundKey` within its implementation.

 Consult [1] for the definition of `InvCipher` and the functions it calls.
+### Padding
+---
+When the plain-text is not block-aligned for any block-cipher algorithm, padding is required.
+[1] itself does not define a padding scheme.

+Popular padding schemes used include *PKCS#7* padding, which involves appending the number of required padding bytes, represented as a byte, repeatedly.
+For example, if four bytes of padding are required, `04 04 04 04` is appended to the plain-text.
 ## *References*
 ---
 [1] Advanced Encryption Standard (AES), FIPS 197, NIST.